tchen01/monospace/README.md

 Display monospaced text blocks instantly in Chrome!

-Currently only supports Facebook chat.
+Currently only supports Facebook chat and certain files viewed using Chrome.

 This repository needs a better name.

-TODO:
-  - get mutation observer working for small and large chats
-  - add user customizable options
-  - clean up excess styles from highlight
+Roadmap:
+ - publish Facebook only extension
-  - more sites
+ - add support for other sites
+  - Gmail (and other large websites)
+ - add option to DOM walk any webpage
+ - port to Firefox